 Deep and Slow Rhythmic Breathing

 A wonderful way to begin your yoga routine is with five minutes of deep, slow, and rhythmic breathing.
 Often, when we are stressed or anxious, our breathing becomes shallow and constricted.
 Practicing deep, slow, even breaths will help to ease tension and stress during your pregnancy.
 A simple pranayama technique is to breathe in fully for five whole seconds and exhale fully and slowly for five seconds.
 Do this for five minutes prior to practicing asanas.

 Cat and Cow Pose

-This technique is wonderful for increasing flexibility of the spine and relaxing the lower back muscles.
+This technique is wonderful for increasing the flexibility of the spine and relaxing the lower back muscles.
 There should be no forcing or pushing to the limit.
-Cat and Cow poses also helps to increase renal blood flow, which will support kidney health during your pregnancy.
-On your knees and hands, slowly breathe in and arch your neck up as you open your throat area.
+Cat and Cow pose also help to increase renal blood flow, which will support kidney health during your pregnancy.
+Slowly breathe in on your knees and hands and arch your neck up as you open your throat area.
 Breathe in as you arch up, as you arch back down, slowly exhale.
 Repeat five times.

 Baddha Konasana (Bound Angle, Butterfly, or Cobbler Pose)

 This is a seated asana that can be relaxing and eases tension within the hips and lower back.
 Sit on your mat, legs extended.
 As you breathe in, bring your feet towards you and bring the soles of your feet together.
 Hold for three to ten breaths or however long feels right to you on any given day.

 Please note: It is highly advisable to watch a good-quality prenatal yoga DVD for visual support.
 If you are new to yoga and can attend prenatal classes at a professional yoga studio, that would be the best way to learn how to do safe prenatal poses at any stage of your pregnancy.